-As at 31 December 2018, the Group's immediate parent company is Redbrick Investments S.a.r.l.
+As at 31 December 2019, the Group's immediate parent company is Redbrick Investments S.a.r.l.
 (Luxembourg).
-Effective 9 June 2017, the Group's ultimate parent is Terasta Enterprises Limited (The Republic of Cyprus).
-Until 9 June 2017, the Group's ultimate parent was Subero Associates Inc. (British Virgin Islands).
-In 2018 and 2017, the Group is ultimately controlled by Mr. Viatcheslav Kantor.
+The Group's ultimate parent is Terasta Enterprises Limited (The Republic of Cyprus).
+In 2019 and 2018, the Group is ultimately controlled by Mr. Viatcheslav Kantor.